Yeum Hye-seon

 Yeum Hye-seon (Korean: 염혜선; Hanja: 廉惠善; RR: Yeom Hye-seon; born 3 February 1991) is a South Korean volleyball player.
-She is part of the South Korea women's national volleyball team at the 2016 Summer Olympics and 2020 Summer Olympics.
-The team finished at fifth place in 2016 and fourth in 2020.
+She was part of the South Korea women's national volleyball team at the 2016 Summer Olympics and 2020 Summer Olympics.
+She was selected as the "Best Setter" in the 2020 Olympics.
+Her team finished in fifth place in the 2016 Olympics and fourth in the 2020 Olympics.

 She participated in the 2014 FIVB Volleyball World Grand Prix.
 On club level she has played for Daejeon KGC since 2019.